MartynFitzgerald/UWE-DirectMe-Worker/README.md

 5. Change the endpoint of AWS in apiMethods.js to the one created within the API component.
 6. Zip all internal files within the folder DirectMe-Worker.
 Note: Don't just do the main folder, make sure you highlight all of the files inside!
 7. Sign into AWS Management Console.
-8. Open the 'Services' Menu and then select the service 'Lambda' under the sub menu of 'Compute'.
+8. Open the 'Services' menu and then select the service 'Lambda' under the sub-menu of 'Compute'.
 ![AWS 1](./git_screenshots/aws1.png)
 9. Select option 'Create Function'.
 ![AWS 2](./git_screenshots/aws2.png)
-10. Afterwards it will ask what type of function the environment will be, select 'Author from scratch'.
+10. Afterwards, it will ask what type of function the environment will be, select 'Author from scratch'.
 11. Give the function name a string like 'DirectMe_Worker'.
 12. Select runtime as 'Node.js' ^12.x, then select option 'Create function'.
 ![AWS 3](./git_screenshots/aws3.png)